 Common Misconception: Heart Murmurs

 A heart murmur is not itself a disease of the heart.
 It may, however, be an indication that something is awry.
 If a murmur is observed, ask your vet to do a full diagnostic test to rule out a more serious condition.
 Some vets will recommend a cardiologist perform a checkup on your pet, including an EKG.

-Weight loss without a change in diet can be indicative of a number of serious canine conditions, including heart disease.
-Especially if the weight loss is accompanied by a potbellied appearance with a distended belly.
+Weight loss without a change in diet can indicate several serious canine conditions, including heart disease.
+Especially if the weight loss is accompanied by a pot-bellied appearance with a distended belly.

 A lifetime of regular exercise cannot be underestimated.
 It provides wellness for dogs that nothing else can.

-Your veterinarian may employ a series of techniques to determine whether your dog is suffering from heart disease.
+Your veterinarian may employ different techniques to determine whether your dog is suffering from heart disease.
 These tests and procedures may include blood work, a chest x-ray, an ECG, an echocardiogram, and a physical exam in which the vet will feel your dog’s body, listen to their heartbeat with a stethoscope, and check their gums.

-Treatment is likely to come in the form of medications.
-Some dogs require blood thinners, others require blood pressure medications, and still others will fare best on simple supplements.
+Treatment is likely to come in the form of medications, like Vetmedin.
+Some dogs require blood thinners, others require blood pressure medications, and still, others will fare best on simple supplements.
 Your veterinarian will decide which of a series of different types of medications are best for your dog’s situation.
-Medication should always be given as per the instructions, and according to veterinary recommendations.
+Medication should always be given as per the instructions and according to veterinary recommendations.
 Consistency is essential.

 To deal with heartworms, you need a dewormer for dogs.
 Heartgard for Dogs, and Heartgard Plus for Dogs, are two heartworm pills for dogs that can help in this case.
 Such heartworm medicine is super effective in dealing with these worms.